-I’m Stewart Wilson and I work for an Edinburgh based Investment Manager and I live in Innerleithen with my wife and 2 young daughters who are aged 3 and 6 months.
-I have been working from home since the start of the pandemic and am currently on parental leave, both of which have given me enhanced respect and love for Innerleithen and the Tweed Valley.
+I’m Stewart Wilson and I work for an Edinburgh based Investment Manager and I live in Innerleithen with my wife and 2 year old daughter – with another wee one on the way!
+I have been working from home since the start of the pandemic which has given me enhanced respect and love for Innerleithen and the Tweed Valley.

 How long has the great outdoors been a part of your life?

 My love of hill walking and the outdoors 100% comes from my upbringing, dog walks with dad around Innerleithen and holidays to the Highlands.
 I think it’s fair to say in my twenties I found inside of a pub more appealing than a hill, but over the last several years that love for being active outdoors has returned with a vengeance and thoughts of getting out on the hills are never far from my mind.